Nicholas-SR/pestmapper/README.md

 * Click [here](http://pestmapper-env.eba-2ypfqjyc.us-east-2.elasticbeanstalk.com/) to access the Pest Mapper site

-* An online platform where building occupants can report pest incidents to warn prospective tenants.
+* An online platform where building occupants can report pests in their building to warn prospective tenants.

 * Reports are plotted on an interactive map created with the Google Maps API.